sidhu221/Dhriti-Rehab/README.md

 - **`appointments`** — one row per bookable slot (doctor, date, time, status: `open`/`booked`), linked to a patient once booked.
 - **`patient_profiles`** — the authenticated account record, keyed to the Supabase Auth user ID, auto-created via a database trigger the moment someone signs up.

 Row-Level Security policies restrict `patient_profiles` so a signed-in user can only read/write their own row.
 A Postgres RPC (`patient_email_exists`) lets the password-reset flow check whether an email is registered without ever exposing user rows to the client.
+Other similar RLS policies were used for other tables.

 ### Booking flow